TheNivas/LearningScala/9B_Conditional_Statement_and_Loops/src/main/scala/Notes.md

-# 9B Conditional Statements and Loops
+# Day 9B: Conditional Statements and Loops

-## if statement:
+## if statement

 ```scala
 val x = 7
 if (x > 5) {